+Media Production

-Media Production Media Studies
+Media Studies

 Bachelor of Science

 Elementary Education

 Minor Programs

+Communication

-Communication Broadcast Journalism
+Broadcast Journalism

 BACHELOR OF ARTS IN COMMUNICATION (B.A.)

 Requirements:

 Students must complete all general education requirements, the courses and credits listed below by option and additional free electives to total a minimum of 122 semester hours, including foreign language and exercise science.

 Option I: Communication Studies

 COM 110 Sight, Sound & Motion or

 COM 190 Introduction to Mass Communication

-COM 170 Communication Environments
+COM 205 Communication Environments

-COM 219 Ethical Responsibility in Communication
+COM 219 Ethical Responsibility in Human Communication

 COM 290 Communication Theory

 COM 390 Research Methods in Communication

 COM 495 Senior Thesis

-Three courses in one area; one course each in two other areas: 1.
+Five courses in any of the following areas; no more than one at the 100-level: 1.
 Media Production, 2.
 Media Studies, 3.
 Rhetoric, Language & Public Address, 4.
 Relational Communication.

-Option II: Media Arts
+Option II: Relational Communication

-COM 170 Communication Environments or

-COM 210 Non-Verbal Communication
+COM 205 Communication Environments and/or COM 210 Non-Verbal Communication and/or COM 212 Effective Listening (for a total of 6 credits)

 COM 200 Language and Communication

-COM 212 Effective Listening

-COM 219 Ethical Responsibility in Communication
+COM 219 Ethical Responsibility in Human Communication

 COM 290 Communication Theory

 COM 390 Research Methods in Communication

-COM 420 Advanced Interpersonal Communication
+COM 420 Readings in Interpersonal Communication

 COM 495 Senior Thesis

 Five courses (15 SH) in major electives from approved list

 BACHELOR OF ARTS IN MEDIA ARTS (B.A.)

-Students must complete all general education requirements, the courses and credits listed below by option and additional free electives to total a minimum of 122 semester hours, including foreign language and physical education.
+Students must complete all general education requirements, the courses and credits listed below by option, and additional free electives to total a minimum of 122 semester hours, including foreign language and physical education.

-Requirements
+Requirements:

 COM 110 Sight, Sound & Motion

 COM 146 Basic Video Production

 COM 230 History of Mass Media

 COM 270 Fundamentals of Radio Broadcasting

 COM 271 Exploring the Film

 COM 290 Communication Theory

 COM 390 Research Methods in Communication

 COM 495 Senior Thesis

 15 credits of Major Electives (Production or Media Studies)

 BACHELOR OF SCIENCE IN ELEMENTARY EDUCATION AND COMMUNICATION (B.S.)

 Education students fulfill the requirements for Option I: Communication Studies and the requirements for certification in elementary education.
+They are not required to take a foreign language or meet the waiver requirements.

+LEARNING OUTCOMES

+At the completion of their degrees in Communication and Media Arts:

+- 1. Students will demonstrate knowledge of major theories relating to communication in its various contexts (e.g., video/film, media, public address, personal relationships, small groups, and organizations).

+- 2. Students will demonstrate ability to recognize and generate questions, reflect on research findings, and suggest modifications to hypotheses and/or theories.

+- 3. Students will demonstrate ability to research, understand, summarize and evaluate professional (academic) literature.

+- 4. Students will demonstrate ability to design and complete independent research project in the area of communication, media studies or media production.

+- 5. Students will demonstrate ability to present ideas clearly in both oral and written format

+- 6. And for those completing the B.S. in Elementary Education: Students will demonstrate ability to apply communication theory and skills in the elementary school classroom.

 MINOR IN COMMUNICATION

-Eighteen (18) semester hours in communication which must include at least 12 semester hours above the 100 level.
+Eighteen semester hours in communication which must include at least 12 semester hours above the 100 level.
 Emphasis may be on communication, radio, television and film.

 MINOR IN BROADCAST JOURNALISM

 WRT 270W News Writing

 WRT 333W The Editorial Environment

 COM 243 Broadcast Writing

 COM/THR 252 Acting for the Camera

 COM 270 Fundamentals of Radio Broadcasting

 One 300- or 400-level writing course from among the following:

 WRT 340W Public Relations Writing

 WRT 335W Fact-Based Opinion Writing

 WRT 338W Writing About Specialized Subjects

 WRT 442W Publication Design and Development

 WRT 490W Internship/Practicum

 Sample Four-Year Sequence Communication Major Options

 Notes: